Staying out of Trouble

 Talk to someone

-If you are worried about your own or someone else's behaviour, then talk to an adult you trust.
-If you can, talk to a teacher, youth worker or social worker.
+If you are worried about your own or someone else's behaviour, then talk to a trusted adult, this could be a teacher, youth worker or social worker.
 These adults have a duty to make sure you are safe.
-That includes supporting you to avoid risky situations and make positive changes.

 Instant expert: Keeping Children Safe on the Oxfordshire County Council Website

-Becoming involved with the risky people and situations can quickly become a habit.
-Some people seem to get addicted to it, almost as if it were a drug.
+Becoming involved with risky people and situations can quickly become a habit.
 People who get bored easily, or who don't have many interests in their life, are particularly at risk.
-You are also more at risk if people you know have committed crimes.

 Every year, fewer young people enter the justice system.
 This is because most young people don't commit crimes, and those that do often stop, either on their own or through being successfully supported to avoid crime.

 People in risky situations struggle to find opportunities and maintain healthy relationships.
-They are also more at risk of health problems like substance misuse and dropping out of education.
+They are also more at risk of health problems and dropping out of education.

 If you or your friends are getting involved in risky or dangerous behaviour, there are some simple changes you can make which will help: